 However, the script will only perform the commands it is able to perform.
 Oftentimes, administrators choose to perform tasks like mapping network drives and other things which are simply not possible if the network is not available.
 However, again, technically, the script is trying to run

 XP out of the box does not support Group Policy Preferences.
 You will need to install Windows Update 943729 and install it on your XP machines.
 You can use WSUS or SCCM if you like.
 Once this update is installed, the XP machines will recognize Group Policy Preferences.
-Chapter 5 in Jeremy’s book is exclusively dedicated to the subject of Group Policy Preferences.
+Chapter 5 in Jeremy’s book (third edition, with the gear cover) is exclusively dedicated to the subject of Group Policy Preferences.

 Yes.
 In addition to the fact that Group Policy Preferences offers a GUI interface to create the Preference settings, there is a key difference in how both of them are enforced.
 Settings created by Group Policy are enforced so that if desired, the user cannot reverse the settings.
 Group Policy can completely disable certain operating system and application features while Group Policy Preferences cannot.